 1. DRESS FOR ALL WEATHERS

-Little ones aren’t sent to a classroom with a board game if it rains, so be prepared.
+Little ones aren’t sent to a classroom with a board game if it rains, so help them be prepared.
 We find thin layering is best.
 Insulated fleeces and comfortable joggers work great as a base, but avoid muddy knees by always opting for a lightweight, all-in-one over the top.
 This Hippychick suit is one of our best sellers, it’s a design which really does the job.
-Don’t forget waterproof gloves and a hat for chilly sessions and think about an insulated suit like this one from dinoski for the coldest days.
-Kids will look the part in the forest dressed as a fluffy animal.
+For those days where's there's every type of weather, pack them off with a waterproof that they can put in their bag.
+We love the see through design by GOSOAKY, it protects them from the wind and rain, while looking totally cool.

 2. GET READY FOR WILD WEES

 Some forest school sessions encourage ‘wild wees’ and some have bathroom tents, but they can be a walk away from the main site.
 When nature calls, you don’t want to be caught out.
-Pack a portable loo like this Oxo Tot 2-in-1 Go Potty, allowing little ones to do their business outside comfortably - make sure you remember hand sanitiser too.
-For babes not yet potty trained, a waterproof changing mat like this by Skip Hop provides a dry base for changing nappies in the great outdoors.
+Pack a portable loo, allowing little ones to do their business outside comfortably - make sure you remember hand sanitiser too.
+For babes not yet potty trained, a fold up, waterproof changing mat provides a dry base for changing nappies in the great outdoors.
 There’s nothing like rustling tree branches for a bit of nappy changing entertainment!

 3. KEEP FED AND WATERED